BE3319

 Sex:

-Notes: sold as “var. curtisii”, an unpublished name given in cultivation to a group of plants once called N. curtisii, now considered a synonym of N. maxima.
-Sam Estes says: “N. curtisii was grown from seed sent back to England by Charles Curtis, from an expedition to Borneo in 1882.
+Notes: sold as var. curtisii, an unpublished name given in cultivation to a group of plants once called N. curtisii, now considered a synonym of N. maxima.
+Sam Estes says: "N. curtisii was grown from seed sent back to England by Charles Curtis, from an expedition to Borneo in 1882.
 Charles Clarke thinks that the seed was more likely collected in Sulawesi (also visited by Curtis in 1882).
-Sometimes thought to be a N. fusca or a N. maxima hybrid, it is now considered a N. maxima”.
+Sometimes thought to be N. fusca or a N. maxima hybrid, it is now considered N. maxima".

 EPo